M66B/FairEmail/FAQ.md

 A lot of knowledge and experience is required to successfully develop an app for a specific platform, which is why I develop apps for Android only.

+You can install FairEmail on recent Windows versions, though, see [here](#user-content-faq185), and also on ChromeOS via the Play Store.

 <br />

 <a name="faq76"></a>